 #1 You’re my what?

-But my number one Spaceballs moment, and a line I have quoted on a few occasions, comes during the final confrontation between Lone Star and Dark Helmet.
+But my number one most ludicrous Spaceballs moment, and a line I have quoted on a few occasions, comes during the final confrontation between Lone Starr and Dark Helmet.
 During this climactic showdown Helmet reveals a secret connection between them:

-Dark Helmet: Before you die there is something you should know about us, Lone Star.
+Dark Helmet: Before you die there is something you should know about us, Lone Starr.

 Lone Starr: What?